-All UPMC Pinnacle residents receive a generous benefits package as well as access through the library to multiple free resources including Access Medicine, Epocrates, UpToDate, etc. Instead of spending your CME money for you, you are also provided a CME budget to use at your own discretion to supplement your educational needs--because you know your learning style better than anyone.
+All residents at UPMC Harrisburg receive a generous benefits package as well as access through the library to multiple free resources including Access Medicine, Epocrates, UpToDate, etc. Instead of spending your CME money for you, you are also provided a CME budget to use at your own discretion to supplement your educational needs--because you know your learning style better than anyone.
 The Department of Emergency Medicine also provides EM specific resources including a paid subscription to Rosh Review, an EM board review resource.

 Central Pennsylvania is a beautiful area to live with something for everyone: food, culture, sports, wide open spaces, great schools, and good parks.

 Whether catching a show at a theatre, a concert at the stadium, a Senators game on City Island, kayaking down the river, wandering through the market, or skiing down nearby slopes--there is certainly something for everyone.

 Definitely.
 We are home to a large, urban, community hospital with a high acuity population and multiple subspecialty services providing the full gamut of care.
 The diverse patient population you see at our home campuses will also be augmented by rotations at Shock Trauma in Maryland and pediatric exposure at Penn State Hershey Medical Center.
 The culmination of these opportunities is unique.

 You will see and treat pediatric patients all day and every day on each of our campuses at UPMC in central Pa.
 These experiences provide a thorough, longitudinal community pediatric experience.
 We also rotate through the Pediatric Emergency Department at Penn State Hershey to provide experiences in tertiary pediatric care on a longitudinal basis--ie spread throughout the year so you get exposure to all the seasonal illnesses too.
 In addition, residents will get to see the sickest of the sick through their PICU rotation, also at Penn State Hershey.